OstanSunlord/PreventPowerSave/README.md

 * Add program to System Tray
 * Save and Load setting from Registry Editor
 * User define shortcut for activation
+* Time scheduler - The user can say when it need to be aktiv